zainezq/garden-web-port/content/Books/so-good-they-cant-ignore-you.md

        and ensure that you pour all your effort into the capital you seek.
 The final sentence given in the book before the summary is: **You stretch yourself, day after day, month after month, before finally looking up and realising, "Hey, I've become pretty good, and people are starting to notice".**

+### Rule #3: Turn Down a Promotion (Or, the importance of control)

+1. The author here explains that once you've acquired a certain amount of career capital, your next step is to invest in those traits that define great work.
+Discussion was made about control, and the common pitfalls that people fall into.
+2. The law of financial viability: when pursuing a project or career path, it's crucial to seek evidence that people are willing to pay for it.
+If that evidence exists, it's a good sign to proceed; if not, it's better to reconsider or pivot.

+### Rule #4: Think Small, Act Big (Or, the importance of Mission)

+1. This rule focuses on the importance of having a mission in your work.
+Having a unifying focus for your career, a sense of purpose, can make your work more meaningful and impactful.
+2. A good career mission is similar to a scientific breakthrough, discovered in the adjacent possible of your field.
+   You will need to acquire enough career capital to be able to get into the *cutting edge* of your field.
+Once you get into this cutting edge, you can then start to see these missions.
+3. Think small, act big.
+Instead of focusing on a huge experiment with little feedback, focus on small experiments that yield concrete feedback, and use this to guide you into the direction surrounding your general mission.